luckyframework/lucky/UPGRADE_NOTES.md

 - Add default `Error::ShowSerializer`

-This is used for serializering errors to JSON.
+This is used for serializing errors to JSON.
 Add this to `src/serializers/errors/show_serializer.cr`

 ```crystal